 As a man, Witkacy was taut, intense, always on.
 Thus uneasy, we can understand Witkacy as forever working in the mirror, persistently re-arranging/deranging himself in front of whatever landscape happened to be returned by the glass.
-There are many biographical details, to convenient to overlook here, that point to Witkacy's pursuit of the ontological and define his technique as one of assemblage: his portraits and self-portraits depict the subject in motion or in multiple, his nickname is a portmanteau of his middle and last names, he had an unsteady style and took to dressing in varied costumes, lurid jumpers, robes, and berets and-finally-when the Polish Ministry of Culture exhumed his remains and moved his grave to a new site in 1994, genetic testing on the bones concluded that they belonged not to Witkacy, but to an unidentified young woman.
+There are many biographical details, too convenient to overlook here, that point to Witkacy's pursuit of the ontological and define his technique as one of assemblage: his portraits and self-portraits depict the subject in motion or in multiple, his nickname is a portmanteau of his middle and last names, he had an unsteady style and took to dressing in varied costumes, lurid jumpers, robes, and berets and-finally-when the Polish Ministry of Culture exhumed his remains and moved his grave to a new site in 1994, genetic testing on the bones concluded that they belonged not to Witkacy, but to an unidentified young woman.
 If it were not for the corroboration of witnesses and the indelible proof he left of his existence via his archive, we might have cast Witkacy as a harmless, yet grotesque, chimera.

 For John Gillies, assemblage is also a critical method.
-As an artist, his propensity to move between things-video, performance, sound, music, film, theatre, photography and installation-in order to embrace the contradictions of reality and representation, might be the reason he was drawn to take on the scattered Witkacy as a subject [Witkacy & Malinowski as cinematic séance in 23 scenes (2015 - 2017)].
-If Witkacy could be proposed as a model for Gillies' practice-as I am attempting to do here-then we might find some measure of the necessary distance Gillies has traveled between subjects, mediums and disciplines over his more than thirty year career.
+As an artist, his propensity to move between things-video, performance, sound, music, film, theatre, photography and installation-in order to embrace the contradictions of life and representation, might be the reason he was drawn to take on the scattered Witkacy as a subject [Witkacy & Malinowski: a cinematic séance in 23 scenes (2015 - 2017)].
+If Witkacy could be proposed as a model for